Global Fund HIV and AIDS Grants

 • HIV Testing Services

-• Continue to support care and ART treatment among adults, adolescents, young people and children living with HIV.
+• supported care and ART treatment among adults, adolescents, young people and children living with HIV.

 • Adherence and retention of clients on ART treatment.